Accessibility Statement

 • Cat food - Choose a high-quality cat food that meets your cat's nutritional needs based on their age, activity level, and any dietary restrictions or preferences.
 Consider both wet and dry food options for variety and hydration.

 • Litter box - A litter box is essential for providing your cat with a designated area to eliminate waste.
 Choose a litter box that is large enough for your cat to comfortably turn around in.
 You may even consider self-cleaning litter boxes for the added convenience of never having to scoop your cat's poop.
-Some like Litter-Robot 4 also come with smart insights about your cat's health.
+Some, like Litter-Robot 4, also offer smart insights about your cat's health.

-• Cat litter - Who says litter box says cat litter.
-According to studies, cats prefer clay-clumping litter over silica or wood pellets, as well as unscented litter.
+• Cat litter - According to studies, cats prefer clay-clumping litter over silica or wood pellets, as well as unscented litter.
 Choose a premium, fast-clumping litter for the best odor control results.

 • Bed or blankets - Cats enjoy having cozy spots to rest and sleep.
 Provide your cat with a comfortable bed, blanket, or cushion in a quiet area of your home where they can relax undisturbed.
 A memory foam cat bed is among the most comfortable for your new pet.

-• Collar - Make sure the collar is fitted properly to the size of your cat and includes the most important information if your cat ever gets lost: your cat's name, your phone number, and your address if it fits.
+• Collar - While optional, use a breakaway collar that is fitted properly to your cat and includes important information in case your cat ever gets lost: your cat's name, your phone number, and your address if it fits.

 • Toys - Cat toys are essential for keeping your cat mentally stimulated and physically active, especially for high-energy cat breeds.
 Provide a variety of toys such as interactive toys, balls, wand toys, and catnip toys to keep your cat entertained.